sravan9097/sravanportfolio/src/content/case-studies/sharechat-lead-generation.md

 As ShareChat's ad platform matured, we identified a recurring blocker: advertisers were unable to create or manage lead generation forms without internal support.
 This created bottlenecks, slowed down campaign launches, and introduced quality issues due to manual handovers.

-> The goal was clear: Design a feature that enables advertisers to create and customize lead generation forms independently — streamlining the process and reducing dependencies.
+> The goal was clear: Design a feature that enables advertisers to create and customize lead generation forms independently, streamlining the process and reducing dependencies.

 ## Discovery & Research